carvel-dev/carvel/content/kapp-controller/docs/latest/package-consumption.md

 InstalledPackage also references the service account which will be used to install the package, as well as values to include in the templating step in order to customize our installation.

+As part of installing this PackageVersion, another thing you will notice is that a Kubernetes secret will be created.
+This secret contains a values.yml file where configurable properties defined in the PackageVersion valuesSchema can be specified.
+The InstalledPackage references these configurable values via a values property and a secretRef can be used to reference the secret with the configured values.

 To install above package, we will also need to create `default-ns-sa` service account (refer to [Security model](security-model.md) for explanation of how service accounts are used) that give kapp-controller privileges to create resources in the default namespace: